agenda/agenda/README.md

 By default it is `{ nextRunAt: 1, priority: -1 }`, which obeys a first in first out approach, with respect to priority.

+### disableAutoIndex(boolean)

+Optional.
+Disables the automatic creation of the default index on the jobs table.
+By default, Agenda creates an index to optimize its queries against Mongo while processing jobs.

+This is useful if you want to use your own index in specific use-cases.

 ## Agenda Events

 An instance of an agenda will emit the following events: